auka45/Crypto-Perps-Backtest-Engine/README.md

 ## Contributing

-This is an extracted engine core.
-For strategy development, see `../strategy_v2026/`.
+This is a standalone, strategy-agnostic backtesting engine.
+For strategy development, create your own strategy modules externally and integrate them with the engine.

 ## Validation Status